-The Ethics Law and Programs Division advises current and former Department of Commerce employees on the seeking and post-employment statutes and regulations.
-Please refer to the handouts below or contact the Ethics Law and Programs Division for additional information on how these laws may affect your job search and post-Federal employment.
+The Ethics Law and Programs Office advises current and former Department of Commerce employees on the seeking and post-employment statutes and regulations.
+Please refer to the handouts below or contact the Ethics Law and Programs Office for additional information on how these laws may affect your job search and post-Federal employment.

 Employees are permitted to seek outside employment, but doing so may trigger disqualifications.
 In general, an employee may not perform any official work on a matter that would affect the financial interests of a prospective employer.
 Additionally, employees may need to give notice of disqualifications arising from employment negotiations.